1.Multi-Data-Center Bridge: Introduction

 How Tyk MDCB Works

-Tyk MDCB creates a bridge between a configuration source (MongoDB and a centralised Redis DB) and multiple Tyk gateway instances, this bridge provides API Definitions, Policy definitions and Org (Tenant) rate limits, as well as acting as a data sink for all analytics data gathered by slaved Tyk gateways.
+Tyk MDCB creates a bridge between a configuration source (MongoDB and a centralised Redis DB) and multiple Tyk Gateway instances, this bridge provides API Definitions, Policy definitions and Organization (Tenant) rate limits, as well as acting as a data sink for all analytics data gathered by slaved Tyk Gateways.

-The communication between instances works through a compressed RPC TCP tunnel between the gateway and MDCB, it is incredibly fast an can handle 10’s of thousands transactions per second.
+The communication between instances works through a compressed RPC TCP tunnel between the gateway and MDCB, it is incredibly fast and can handle 10,000’s of transactions per second.

 2.MDCB Logical Architecture